Check Out Hunger: How to help when going to the grocery store

 You can donate at your grocery store of choice!
 The ways you do it and the dates vary slightly, so check the list below to see how you can give.

-All proceeds go towards Second Harvest Foodbank and with its buying power a $10 donation can provide up to 25 meals for those who are food insecure in our community.
+All proceeds go towards Second Harvest Foodbank of Southern Wisconsin and with its buying power a $10 donation can provide up to 25 meals for those who are food insecure in our community.

 - Metcalfe’s Check Out Hunger November 1 – December 31 Ask the cashier to scan a card for a $5 donation or donate a food bag.